chengafni/Intonation/README.md

 * The samples are organized by language family and, when multiple dialects from the same language are available, also by main language (see below).
 * The recordings are accompanied by TextGrid files for viewing on Praat.
 * An additional PDF file contains the written and/or phonetic transcriptions of the sentences.
+* Some transcriptions and TextGrid files will be added later.

 ## Notes:
 1) The sex of the speaker is indicated in parentheses (F = female, M = male).
 No other personal demographic information is available.